vyrp/adventofcode-2018/README.md

-# adventofcode-2018
+# Advent Of Code 2018
-Solutions for the adventofcode.com/2018 challenges.
+Solutions for the [adventofcode.com/2018](https://adventofcode.com/2018/about) challenges.